synexTG/mediadiscordrichpresence/README.md

 - Better documentation with installation guide and all relevant information
 - Add a ready to launch executable as a release
 - Add an option to disable rich presence between certain hours
+- Add tray icon with a possible configuration window
+- Add show and hide console to the tray menu (default will be hidden)

 ## Example Config
 ```json